puppe1990/gpt-text-summarizer/README.md

 ## Usage

-1. Enter your OpenAI API key in the "API Key" input field.
-2. Paste your text in the "Input Text" field or upload a .txt file.
+1. Paste your text in the "Input Text" field or upload a .txt file.
-3. Click the "Summarize" button.
+2. Click the "Summarize" button.
-4. Wait for the progress indicator to reach 100%.
+3. Wait for the progress indicator to reach 100%.
-5. The generated summary will be displayed below the input area.
+4. The generated summary will be displayed below the input area.

 ## Note